FACEITAPP/splitpeasoup.github.io/group-agreement.md

 ## Git Process

-* One additional team member must review any pull request before merging
+* One additional team member must review any pull request before merging, no group member will merge their own pull requests
 * Availability (first to respond) can determine who reviews and submits merge

 ## Additional

-* Open to various physical locations and alternate meeting times to accommodate everyone's schedule
-* Make sure all team members are getting periods of mental recovery/relaxation
+* Attendance: All group members will be present on campus for every normal class day for the first week of the project.
+Will re-assess the attendance policy for the second week depending on how the project is progressing

 ## Schedule